 - Non-Removable

 When debating direct embroidery vs. embroidered patches, know that direct embroidery is permanent once etched.
-So if someone loves the embroidered bit in their belonging, they would have to cut it out and keep it once the clothing or accessory is worn out—which is not practical.
+So if someone loves the embroidered bit on their belonging, they would have to cut it out and keep it once the clothing is worn out, which is not practical.
 Custom patches products have their own stiff, stable backing, and there is no guarantee that direct embroidery cut out of fabric will be as durable.

-Note: You can't take out direct embroidery without damaging the surface it is done on.
-If someone doesn't like, need, or want the embroidered work anymore, cutting it out is nearly impossible, and destructive if achieved.
+Note: You cannot take out direct embroidery without damaging the surface it is done on.
+If someone does not like, need, or want the embroidered work anymore, cutting it out is nearly impossible, and destructive if achieved.- May Be Costly

 Another significant difference between direct embroidery and embroidered patches is that direct embroidery can be expensive.
 Unlike patches, which are made in bulk often in one go, direct embroidery is achieved on each piece of clothing or accessory separately.
-Plus not all fabrics are easy to direct embroider—such as caps/hats, bags, etc.—in which case you’ll be paying hefty amounts to get your brand or artwork etched.
+Plus, not all fabrics are easy to direct embroider, such as caps, hats, bags, and leather goods, in which case you will be paying hefty amounts to get your brand or artwork etched.

 Embroidered Patches

-Custom embroidered patches are one of the most versatile and creative inventions.
-Embroidered patch designs are crafted similarly to direct embroidery, only the embroidery is done on a prepared mesh backing.
+Embroidered patches are one of the most versatile and creative inventions.
+Embroidered patch designs are crafted similarly to direct embroidery, only the embroidery is done on a prepared mesh backing called twill.
 The prepared patch can then be attached to whatever surface desired using a few methods, including:

 Sewing: A popular method for melding a patch with the target surface is sewing.
 Hand stitch or machine stitch both work well.
-Machine stitching is ideal for complex uses, such as embroidered patches for caps and bags, while a hand-stitched patch is easier to detach.
+Machine stitching is ideal for complex uses, such as embroidered patches for caps and bags, while a hand-stitched patch is easier to detach if needed later.

 Ironing: You can opt to get adhesive patch backing.
 The adhesive lining is activated using heat, and putting the patch onto the surface and ironing over it glues it on.
 This method is harder to reverse than stitching the patch.

-Velcro: Velcro patches have one end of the Velcro tape pre-attached to the patch backing (the hook part).
+Velcro: Velcro patches have one end of the Velcro tape pre-attached to the patch backing, which is the hook part.
 The other end is attached to the surface where the patch is supposed to be.
-These patches are ideal for temp employee uniform garments and accessories, as name tag logos can be easily replaced.
+These patches are ideal for temp employee uniform garments and tactical accessories, as name tag logos can be easily replaced.

 Pros Of Embroidered Patches